Les Scélérats

 Les Scélérats (English title: The Wretches) is a 1960 French drama film directed by Robert Hossein who co-stars with Michèle Morgan, Olivier Hussenot and Jacqueline Morane.
 It is also known as "The Blackguards".
+It is based on the novel Les Scélérats by Frédéric Dard.

 Plot

 The film tells the story of an American couple (coming to in Paris after having lost their only child) and their maid.